surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Improved performance when creating the markup for WooCommerce shipping offers.
+	* Improved performance when creating markup for WooCommerce shipping offers.
 	* Updated the format of debug messages for more compact logging.
 * **Bugfixes**
 	* None.